 I am an ESRC Postdoctoral Research Fellow in Geography at the Faculty of Arts and Social Sciences.
 I am a cultural geographer with an interest in urban green spaces, the relations between play and work in society, encounters in the public realm, mobility and travel, ethnography and digital & visual cultures.

 The research project ‘Working the Playground: Urban Gardens and Sustainable Futures?’ discusses gardens in cities as spaces of play and work and examines their potential for contributing to sustainable urban futures.
 During the fellowship, I initiate crossovers between cultural geography, architecture, urban planning, local governance and urban gardeners.
-I work with muf architecture/art studio to influence urban policy making in London on themes of sustainability, community and the public realm.
+I work with muf architecture/art studio on themes of sustainability, community and the public realm in London.
 In addition, I will visit the Chair for Urban Design and Urbanization at the Technische Universität Berlin to compare urban gardens in Berlin and London.

 Previously, I was a post-doctoral research associate on the Next Generation Paper project, for which I conducted a travel media ethnography to analyse how material/virtual interfaces re-constitute the travel experience.
 In 2018, I have worked with Adam Kahn Architects to study and produce a film of children’s play practices at the ‘Plot 10’ youth centre in Camden.
 For muf architecture/art, I have indexed the multiple values of a community garden, mapped the social relations between local shops and the local community, and analysed the management of urban change by local government.
 Additionally, I have contributed to the Stockholm University research project ‘Border Topologies’, which compared non-EU labour migration in the UK and Sweden.
 In collaboration with the Centre for Architecture Utrecht – Aorta, Casco, Utrecht University, and the Treaty of Utrecht Foundation, I have set up the interdisciplinary project Urban Trajectories on the embodied experience of cycling and urban fragmentation, which resulted in an exhibition, website and publication.
 I have published a book on the inhabitation of the ‘IBB’ student housing complex in Utrecht, and have researched the temporary informal use of a wasteland in Berlin.